|

 Quilting Tips

-You have 2 options for the actual quilting.
+You have two options for the actual quilting.
 Well, there is the 3rd of sending it out to be quilted by a pro, but if you’re reading this, I assume you’re into DIY.

 Quilting by Hand.
 This is usually the method I choose.
-Personally, I love quilting by hand because I find it very soothing.
+I love quilting by hand because I find it very soothing.

 To make it easy, I typically quilt in straight lines.
 This also gives it a more modern look, which I appreciate.
 Lines can be marked with fabric pens and pencils.
 I like the chalk ones.
 (The lines will disappear in the washing machine.)

-So I want to give you permission to do things the way that feels good to you.
+So, I want to give you permission to do things the way that feels good to you.
 Isn’t that what creating is about?

 Machine Quilting.
 I’ve only used machine quilting for smaller projects like oven mitts and pot holders.
-My new sewing machine has a free motion quilting foot that I plan on buying and experimenting with in the future.
+My new sewing machine has a free-motion quilting foot that I plan on buying and experimenting with in the future.

 Adding the Binding